Red Sox vs. Reds Player Props Betting Odds

-Jonathan India is one of the top players with prop bets available when the Boston Red Sox and the Cincinnati Reds meet at Fenway Park on Wednesday (first pitch at 7:10 PM ET).
+Player prop bet odds for Jonathan India and others are available when the Boston Red Sox host the Cincinnati Reds at Fenway Park on Thursday at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!